When Tables Go Crazy: Evaluating Multimodal Models on French Financial Documents: Discussion

 \subsubsection{Image-Based Tasks}

-Figure~\ref{fig:prompt_image} presents the template used for Table, Table YN/TF, Charts, and Special Cases tasks.
+Figure~\ref{fig:prompt_image} presents the template used for Table, Table Yes/No and True/False, Charts, and Special Cases tasks.
 The model receives an image followed by the question and must complete the assistant turn.